MetOffice/lfric_core/infrastructure/documentation/buildsystem.rst

 preprocess it; this is then rsync'd with the working build directory such that the LFRic build system can proceed with analysing and building the whole code.

-The `LFRIC_TARGET_PLATFORM` environment variable is used to determine how to extract the UM source.
+The ``LFRIC_TARGET_PLATFORM`` environment variable is used to determine how to extract the UM source.
 A lookup table in ``um_physics/fcm-make/target-map.txt`` is used to map LFRic target platform to UM target platform.

-The UM code is a conserable size so filters are specified in ``um_physics/fcm-make/extract.cfg`` to restrict the number of files extracted.
+The UM code is a considerable size so filters are specified in ``um_physics/fcm-make/extract.cfg`` to restrict the number of files extracted.

 The make procedure will first carry out the FCM extract invocation, then